Skip to content

 So, it’s great to hear that my employer, UW Information Technology, has acquired an app that is supposed to make it easier for people like me to share the proper pronunciation of our names.

 This September, Namecoach will be unveiled in Canvas, the UW’s learning management system, and it will be available for students and faculty on all campuses first.
-If things go well, UW-IT hopes to release Namecoach to other users, including staff members like me, across other applications that are widely used at the University.

 The app lets students (and faculty) create an audio recording of their name and enter a phonetic spelling if they want.
 The info is then accessible by others who have permission to use Canvas.
 Namecoach will appear as a tab in a Canvas course.